FirmwGuy/CEP/docs/L1_BOUND/BONDS-AND-CONTEXTS.md

 ## Q&A
 - **How are bond identities generated?**
-  By hashing the ordered tuple of role DTs plus participant cell IDs.
-The hash becomes the dictionary key under `/data/CEP/L1/bonds`, guaranteeing idempotent upserts.
+  Layer 1 hashes the ordered tuple of role DTs plus participant cell IDs.
+The numeric hash becomes the child name under `/data/CEP/L1/bonds/<tag>/<hash>`, guaranteeing idempotent upserts.

 - **Can contexts reference other contexts?**
   Yes, provided the target context already exists or is scheduled earlier in the beat.
 Layer 1 detects cycles and replaces them with explicit facet obligations so closure remains achievable.